siobyrne/young-dressage-horse-program-analysis/README.md

 After the outliers were identified, I made the decision to drop only the outliers that were artificially low due to missing half of a score.
 Because the overall score is a weighted calculation (scores are worth 40% on day one, 60% on day two) of scores from two different days, a horse that either got eliminated or had to withdraw from one day will have an artificially low overall score.
 All other scores were retained.

-I then created a scatterplot from the remaining scores, performed a linear regression on the data, and calculated the Pearson correlation coefficient and p-value.
+I then created a scatterplot from the remaining scores, performed a linear regression on the data, and calculated the Pearson correlation coefficient and *P* value.

 #### USEF 4 Year Old Scores Analysis